 “I still vividly remember my early days spent blogging, literally alone in my apartment.
 Some posts had just one or two readers (it’s not a joke to insert “hi mom” here, it’s the truth).
 Some even had none.
 None!
 Imagine the humiliation of putting yourself out there and zero people caring because zero people saw it.
 I know a lot of people feel this way when they start doing something with regard to content on the internet — I applied it to blogging, but I imagine it’s the exact same story with recording videos for YouTube, starting a podcast, etc. Just keep at it.

 And so again, the advice is simply to keep at it.
 Even if the next post gets zero readers too.
 And the next one.
 Eventually, zero turns to one and then one to two and then you’re off to the races.”
-M.G.
-SIEGLER - JUST KEEP AT IT

 I think it’s the designer in Femke that made her deeply think about the reasons for her success and choose to share these three key factors with us: